socomsystems/documentation/developer_manual/app/javascript-apis.rst

 ``@nextcloud/axios``
 ^^^^^^^^^^^^^^^^^^^^

-This package provides an `Axios <https://www.npmjs.com/package/axios>`_ HTTP client instance, ready to send request to the Nextcloud server.
+This package provides an `Axios <https://www.npmjs.com/package/axios>`_ HTTP client instance, ready to send request to the cyfrSpaces server.
 If you use this instance you do not have to care about authentication and special headers.
 Documentation: https://nextcloud.github.io/nextcloud-axios/

 ``@nextcloud/event-bus``
 ^^^^^^^^^^^^^^^^^^^^^^^^